 To cope with the stress of faking her way through this new reality and the stress of the horrifying nightmares Charlie is having of her mom, she finds herself seeking late-night refugee in her backyard, talking out her problems with Braden by the fence the separates there two yards.
 They talk about everything that’s going on in their lives and even start a competition of who knows the other person better.
 She explains her nightmares; she can tell he knows something about her mom that she doesn’t.
 However, these late-night chats can’t solve all of Charlie’s problems, she’s falling for Branden.
 Hard.
 She doesn’t know if this is going to affect their friendship, so she hides it from him and everyone else.

 I thought this book was amazing and it had me smiling from start to finish, which is important because it deals with confusing and heavy issues.
 It kind of reminded me of school, where most people act one way to their peers and when they get home they act totally different with siblings, parents, and everyone.

 If you’re in need of a short book about love, but also needing some deeper moments, then definitely pick this one up.
 The one thing I disliked is that they say that these specific traits, like shopping and makeup, are for girls and that girls need to pretend to dislike sports and getting dirty so a boy will like them.
 Charlie doesn’t have an “ah-ha!” moment where she realizes she doesn’t have to conform to an idea of what it means to be a girl that doesn’t fit her; she can be a girl in the way that makes sense to her.
-My advice for Charlie is to be herself even in times of trouble.Tags: reviews, teens, What I Just Read
+My advice for Charlie is to be herself even in times of trouble.View more about: review, What I Just Read